freedomofpress/securedrop/docs/network_firewall.rst

 with the network configuration on the WAN interface.
 If you are unsure, consult your local sysadmin.

-Note that many firewalls, including the recommended Netgate pfSense, automatically set up the LAN interface on ``192.168.1.1/24``.
+Many firewalls, including the recommended Netgate pfSense, automatically set up the LAN interface on ``192.168.1.1/24``.
 This particular private network is also a very common choice for home and office routers.
 If you are connecting the firewall to a router with the